Frequently Asked Questions

 For Retreat Families

 If you are a family walking the journey of childhood cancer and heard about Starlite Shores Family Camp (SSFC) from a friend, fellow cancer family, your hospital, Facebook etc. you can apply by visiting the Experience It tab and fill out an online application.
-Applications will be open in mid-January.
+Applications will be open early Spring 2022.
 Children must receive medical consent from their oncology health care team, consenting that the child is well enough to attend the retreat.
 The consent form will be sent to you and you are responsible for submitting the consent form within 8 days of attending the retreat.

-Any family that has a child (age 0-18) that is on treatment for cancer or has completed treatment in the year 2020 (with some exceptions due to canceling camp in 2020 and Covid) may apply to attend the August retreat at SSFC .
+For SSFC 2022, any family that has a child (age 0-18) that is on treatment for cancer or has completed treatment in the year 2021 (with some exceptions) may apply to attend the 2022 August retreat held at Gull Lake Ministries .
 Immediate family members who reside in the home of the child on treatment are welcome to attend.
 Single parents are welcome to apply.

 The cost of the retreat (lodging, meals, snacks and all “planned” activities) is free to you as the expenses are covered by generous donors and our Host Families.
 However, you are responsible to pay for your own travel to and from the retreat.